eflautt/ga-data-science/lessons/lesson-12/readme.md

     - If it does, it must be a news article
     - If not, let's ask another question - does the article contain other political figures? etc.

 Using our dataset from earlier.
 We want to predict whether an article is evergreen.
-So our tree may look like:

 #### Comparison to previous models
 Decision trees have an advantage over logistic regression by being _non-linear_.
 A _linear_ model is one in which a change in an input variable has a constant change on the output variable.